Bias-inducing geometries: an exactly solvable data model with fairness implications: Mitigation strategies

-In this paper, we presented the T-M model, a synthetic framework amenable to an analytical solution that captures numerous salient features of data imbalance.
-Despite the fact that the T-M is just a data prototype, the positive agreement with real phenomenology suggests that this model can be used as a first step to understanding the behaviour of possible mitigation strategies in a controlled setting, devoid of human factors and biases, and can also be used for pointing out their flaws or limitations.

-We also derived a theory-informed method, the \emph{coupled neural networks} strategy, that largely increases the expressive capability of the model and, at the same time, retains positive transfer from training on the entire dataset.
-Given its optimality in the T-M model, this method could be effective also in real-world scenarios.
-In the third and fourth panels of Fig.~\ref{fig:mitigation-coupled} we show promising preliminary results in the realistic dataset CelebA\footnote{The illustrated checkpoints are used only to show the similarity of behaviour in synthetic data and realistic data (CelebA), and not used or recommended to use in any face recognition systems or scenarios.}.
-We stress that real data often presents more complex correlations than those modeled in the T-M, which may hinder the effectiveness of this strategy in unexpected ways.

 The method of the coupled networks can be generalised to an arbitrary number of classes and sub-populations, and can be combined with standard clustering methods when the group membership label is not available.
 A future research direction will be to better investigate its range of applicability and, consequently, its limitations in real-world scenarios.
+In the Appendix~\ref{app:replica} and \ref{app:parameters} we provide additional results for this method and we discuss the effect of training the networks on data subsets that only partially correlate with the true group structure.